jsperger/MTurkForResearchers/MTurk Training Presentation.md

 # Attention & Comprehension Checks

 Some research has shown that with the standard quality qualifications on MTurk Attention checks aren't really necessary.
-If you do use them, be aware that every participant on Mechanical Turk has seen the standard attention checks many, many times
+* If you do use them, be aware that every participant on Mechanical Turk has seen the standard attention checks many, many times

 Comprehension Checks
-If you are going to screen out participants on Qualtrics make sure you give them instructions to return the HIT Make sure the
+* If you are going to screen out participants on Qualtrics make sure you give them instructions to return the HIT.
+Do not collect additional data from participants if you're not paying them
+* Make sure the comprehension checks are as early as possible, or still collect the survey response and pay participants who fail comprehension checks.

 Because of the nature of Mechanical Turk it is very easy to tell yourself stories about what participants who didn't behave the way you wanted must've been thinking.
 You should pre-register your analysis plan including exclusions (shout out to Professors Simmons and Simonsohn)

 ---